-What is it?
+What is Interferential Current Therapy?

 It may sound intimidating, but IFC is safe and effective, and patients report it causes less discomfort than other forms of electrical stimulation, describing the feeling as a tingling or “pins and needles” sensation.

 TENS delivers low-frequency current across the surface of the skin, while IFC delivers a higher frequency current that penetrates deeper into the tissue with less discomfort.

-When is it used?
+When is IFC Used?

 Because IFC mainly targets tissues, the most noticeable and longest lasting effects are seen on patients who need pain relief due to inflammation, muscle strains or sprains, and joint problems.

-- reduce pain
+- Reduce pain

-- decrease muscle spasm
+- Decrease muscle spasm

-- reduce swelling and inflammation
+- Reduce swelling and inflammation

-- increase blood flow
+- Increase blood flow

-- promote healing
+- Promote healing